Observability

 Auditing

 The extension allows users to audit the process of implementing an AiService by observing normal CDI events.
-The following example shows a class that audits all events.
+See the LangChain4j AI Service Observability tutorial for more information about the types of events that can be observed.

 These methods do not all need to live in the same class and the name of the class and the methods do not matter.
 It is only shown this way for demonstration purposes.